-The active substance specification is considered adequate to control the quality and meets the requirements of the monograph in the Ph.Eur.
+The active substance specification is considered adequate to control the quality.
 The analytical procedures have been described in sufficient detail and are adequately validated.
 Sufficient information has been provided on the reference standards.
 Batch analytical data demonstrating compliance with this specification have been provided for three batches.